This article covers:

 How much do plantation shutters cost?

-- Size of the windows
+- Size and number of windows

 - Size of the louvres

-- Which manufacturer you choose
+- The manufacturer you choose

-- Whether you install them yourself (DIY)
+- Whether you install shutters yourself or use a professional.

 What are the options to finance your new plantation shutters?

 There are many ways to finance a home improvement project, including:

 Savings: Drawing on a savings account means you do not have to take on debt to finance the job, which means you do not have to pay interest or fees on that debt.
 This means that if you can afford to do so, paying for the job out of your savings will generally save you money in the long run.